Blog

 3. Help employees feel part of the bigger picture

-Employees are there for a reason — to make a difference and want to feel like they’re making an impact.
+Employees are there for a reason — And it’s not just for the paycheck!
+Team members want to feel like they make a difference and that they’re making an impact.
 Purpose matters!

 But if you don’t give them the opportunity to input into your wider business (or even their immediate team), employee burnout won’t be far behind.